GErP83/Deco/README.md

 With DecoOptions you can set options for all the images.
 Options:
 - storage type
 - cache size
+- read and connection timeout
+- switch exception logs on/off
 - call all https trusted
 - add http headers
 - cache policy